Drexel in Italy: Sport Management in Rome at AUR

 Fall Semester Dates and Itinerary

-Students will pay their regular Fall Drexel tuition while participating in the program.
+Students will pay their regular Fall Drexel tuition while participating in the program plus an additional program fee that will be billed to their Drexel eBill.
 Graduate students will pay for six Drexel credits.
 This is a Drexel sponsored program, thus all of your financial aid applies.
-Students will be billed a program fee by Drexel to cover housing and other miscellaneous costs.
-Please refer to the program Budget Sheet link for cost details.

 If you receive Federal Work Study, consider applying for the Study Abroad Online Journalist work study position (only available to students after accepted into the program).